ytang/welly/README.md

 ### Connections

-- You can save your password for automatic login.
+- You can save your password or SSH private key for automatic login.
 - You can use HTTP, HTTPS, or SOCKS proxy servers.

 ## Privacy Policy